 Canada has been represented by an Ambassador in Ouagadougou since 1995 (previously, the Ambassador was resident in Abidjan, Côte d’Ivoire).
 Burkina Faso has an Ambassador in Ottawa and Honorary Consuls in Montreal, Toronto, Caraquet and Vancouver.

-Canada and Burkina Faso established diplomatic relations in 1962.
+Canada and Burkina Faso, known by the name of Upper Volta until 1984, established diplomatic relations in 1962.
 In addition to bilateral cooperation, the two countries collaborate on a range of regional and multilateral issues.
-Their shared membership in the Francophonie gives further impetus to this relationship.
+Their shared membership in la Francophonie gives further impetus to this relationship.

-In the wake of the recent mining boom, which resulted in gold being Burkina Faso’s main export, Canada has been one of the most significant foreign private investors since 2008.
-This has been an opportunity for the Canadian government to act with Canadian companies in promoting corporate social responsibility.
-Bilateral trade in goods has increased substantially since 2006 to nearly $55.5 million in 2011.
-Canada’s main exports to Burkina Faso for 2010 were machines, electrical equipment, rubber, vehicles, tools, medical equipment and iron and steel articles.
-Main imports to Canada from Burkina Faso are precious stones and oilseeds.
+In the wake of the recent mining boom, which resulted in gold becoming Burkina Faso’s main export, Canada has been one of the most significant foreign private investors since 2008.
+This has been an opportunity for the Canadian government and Canadian companies to promote corporate social responsibility.
+Bilateral trade in goods has increased substantially since 2006 to $52.4 million in 2013.
+In 2013, Canada’s main exports to Burkina Faso were machines, electrical equipment, rubber, vehicles, tools, medical equipment and iron and steel articles, worth $52 million.
+Main imports to Canada from Burkina Faso were precious stones and oilseeds, worth $0.4 million.